 - 1. If the student holds a college degree. - 2.
 If the student has successfully completed 66 or more hours at a college or university. - 3.
 If the student transfers 15 or more acceptable hours to this college. - 4.
-Written consent of the Director of Student Personnel Services only.
+Written consent of the Director of Student Personnel Services. - 5.
+If the student is an auditor only.